zdr1976/YubiKey/README.md

 Values are valid up to 127 ASCII characters and must be at least 6 (PIN) or 8 (Admin PIN, Reset Code) characters.

-To update the GPG PINs on the Yubikey:
+To update the GPG pin's on the Yubikey:

 ```console
 gpg --card-edit